 Letters of recommendation

 As detailed more in the Admissions Process page, applicants must submit three letters of recommendation.
 An applicant's file is not considered complete and will not be acted upon until all three letters are in the file.
 All recommendation letters should be from people who know the applicant well enough to comment frankly on his/her ability to complete a master's level program of study.
 At least one of the letters should be from a college professor who has observed the applicant's performance in at least one college-level course.
 Applicants should follow-up with their letter writers well before the application deadline to ensure that all recommendation letters have been submitted in a timely fashion.
-Please note that it is a really good idea to communicate with each of your letter writers before you begin the application process - as soon as you enter their information into the online system, they will receive a request to submit their recommendation.
+Please note that it is a really good idea to communicate with each of your letter writers before you begin the application process - as soon as you enter their information into the online application system, they will receive a request to submit their recommendation directly through the system.

 Personal Statement of Purpose

 Included as part of the I-O Program Application (which you complete in addition to the UTC Graduate School Application, as detailed on our Admissions Process webpage), your personal Statement of Purpose should:

 - explain why you want to pursue graduate education in I-O psychology

 - identify your individual strengths and weaknesses as an applicant to the UTC I-O program

 - provide the committee with any other information about yourself that will help us evaluate your application and your ability to succeed in our comprehensive I-O psychology master's program here at UTC.